Israeli commander says forces in most intense day of fighting | Law-Order

 Israeli commander says forces in most intense day of fighting

-Israeli forces have been engaged in the heaviest day of fighting since the start of their invasion of Gaza, a senior commander said on Tuesday.
+Israeli forces, backed by warplanes that have dropped hundreds of bombs and other munitions, have been engaged in the heaviest day of fighting since the start of their invasion of Gaza, a senior commander said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)